 - Roll out first dough into approximate 10 inch circle.
 Cut into 8 slices, just like slicing a pizza.
 In fact, we like to use a pizza cutter for this step.

-- Melt 4 Tbsp butter in a small bowl.
+- Melt 4 tablespoon butter in a small bowl.
 Brush the whole circle with melted butter.
-Sprinkle with 1/3 cup of the remaining Parmesan cheese.
+Sprinkle with ⅓ cup of the remaining Parmesan cheese.

 - Starting at the outside of the circle, roll up to the tip of the dough to get the classic crescent shape.

 - Place on a lined cookie sheet, repeat with remaining dough balls.

 - Once all the crescents are rolled, allow for a second rise for about 1 hour.